-The amount of assets in a Separate Account or a Managed Account may impact the management of a Separate Account or a Managed Account, including in ways that may adversely impact account liquidity and/or performance.
+The amount of assets in a Managed Account may impact the management of a Managed Account, including in ways that may adversely impact account liquidity and/or performance.
 For example, accounts with smaller assets may not be able to hold as many securities as accounts with larger assets or may have to hold a higher level of working capital.
 In certain circumstances, issuers and intermediaries also impose limitations or preferences on various classes of investors related to holding, trading, participating in primary offerings, and/or participating in corporate actions.
 For example, in some offerings of municipal securities, a "retail order period" may be designated during which orders will be accepted solely for retail customers, as defined by the issuer of the securities (or, in some cases, small orders for any type of customer).
 Due to minimum bond denomination requirements and other limitations and preferences, smaller fixed income or balanced accounts may not be able to hold certain bonds or may not be able to participate in certain corporation actions such as voluntary tenders.
-While Federated Global Investment Management Corp. seeks to take reasonable steps to prevent adverse consequences, there is no guarantee that Federated Global Investment Management Corp. will be successful.
-A variety of events or circumstances, including events or circumstances beyond Federated Global Investment Management Corp.'s control, such as withdrawal requests and below minimum bond denomination securities being in a predecessor account that was transitioned to Federated Global Investment Management Corp., can arise or exist that would prevent Federated Global Investment Management Corp.'s efforts from being successful.
+While Federated Investment Counseling seeks to take reasonable steps to prevent adverse consequences, there is no guarantee that Federated Investment Counseling will be successful.
+A variety of events or circumstances, including events or circumstances beyond Federated Investment Counseling's control such as withdrawal requests and below minimum bond denomination securities being in a predecessor account that was transitioned to Federated Investment Counseling's efforts from being successful.

-Federated Global Investment Management Corp. periodically reviews the aggregate allocation of our clients' transactions among broker/dealers and the aggregate amount of commissions paid and/or other trade cost information, including relevant market data.
+Federated Investment Counseling periodically reviews the aggregate allocation of our clients' transactions among broker/dealers and the aggregate amount of commissions paid and/or other trade cost information, including relevant market data.
 Compliance personnel review the Allocation Policies annually with senior trading and investment management personnel.